IBM/itz-support-public/IBM-Cloud/IBM-Cloud-Runbooks/ibmi-acs.md

 ![](images/acs-session-configure.png)

-5. Use the provided **CECUSER** and password to connect to your IBM i 5250 session.
+5. Use the provided **CECUSER** login and password to connect to your IBM i 5250 session.

 ![](images/acs-connect.png)